jackwkinsey/data-projections/README.md

 entity map is used to describe the mapping of properties from one type to the other

 (key = destination property, value = source property)

+To run the demo, clone and open the solution file in Visual Studio and run the ProjectionTesting.App project.
+This a simple console application that will display a list of points using the dummy car data.